honeybox-boutique/django-ecommerce/README.md

 Created using https://www.youtube.com/playlist?list=PLV2_Iivd4jxYVDWCcxmccusNaUx2kWCg1 as a guide.
 If I did anything weird look here to get some perspective on my methodology.
 I do cart stuff, and pricing differently to preserve historical data, allow for time based pricing, and allow for inventory management.
 Some other stuff might also be slightly different.

+## Note on variable naming in this project

+When I started this project I was unaware of best practices when naming variables in Python.
+As a result, the variable names are inconsistent in style.
+For the most part, I have used conventional Python styling in everything except the names of the model fields.
+Those use camelCase with the exception of some stuff in BillingProfile (I'm so sorry).

 ## Environment Setup

      Have postgresql server setup